 The Developer at all times applies reasonable skill and care in the provision of services.

-On request, the Developer can create a copy of the website on one CD to be posted to the Client on project completion.
-A small charge will be made to cover the cost of this unless quoted otherwise.
+On request, the Developer can create a copy of the website and delivered electronically to the Client on project completion.

 Once the project is completed, the Developer will upload the website to the Clients live web address is included as part of a project.